jasoon-chen/jasoon-chen/README.md

 - Currently living in California
 - Passionate about UI/UX and Rocketry.

-Most of repositories are private.
+Most of my repositories are private.

 ## My Values
 - 🙌 Shared understanding and consensus